 Today, we know that NiCord® is not only a unit of cord blood that has been enriched with functional stem and progenitor cells, but it is also enriched with immune modulatory cells.

 We now have an ongoing research program to better understand the mechanism of action of NiCord®.

 However, the clinical outcomes that we are seeing cannot be explained only by the enrichment in stem and progenitor cells.
 There are aspects that we are observing clinically that must be associated with a more complex mechanism of action.
 Some of it we can explain by the immunomodulatory nature of the cell composition.

-Cade Hildreth: On December 7th, 2015, Gamida Cell reported positive top line results from an international, multi-center, Phase I/II study of NiCord® for blood cancers.
+Cade Hildreth: Gamida Cell has reported positive top line results from an international, multi-center, Phase I/II study of NiCord® for blood cancers.
 What are the next steps for development of NiCord®?

 Dr. Yael Margolin: The final data of this Phase I/II study will be published this year.
 We plan to begin the Phase III registration, randomized controlled studies of NiCord®, around mid-next year.

 We have already reached agreement with both the FDA and EMA regarding the design of the studies.
 We are now finalizing the last aspects of the clinical protocol.
 We also plan to begin another study with NiCord® next year in pediatric patients with refractory leukemia.
 This is again an orphan indication with significant clinical needs and sad patient outcomes.
 One of the aspects we are hoping to evaluate in this patient population is the specific anti-tumor effects and anti-leukemia effects of NiCord®.
 So, this is another study which will begin in the second half of next year.

 For our registration phase III study, which is the critical path obviously, we will recruit patients across approximately 15 clinical sites within the United States and Europe.
 The follow-up will be for one year.